Estimating Dynamic Marginal Policy Effects under Sequential Unconfoundedness: Experiments

-For each configuration of $(n,p,T)$, we perform $R=100$ Monte Carlo replications.
+For each configuration of $(n,p,T)$, we perform $R=1000$ Monte Carlo replications.
 In each replication, we simulate $n$ trajectories under the baseline policy, estimate the nuisance components using the cross-fitting pipeline above, and compute the four estimators.
-The target $\Theta$ is approximated by a separate large Monte Carlo run using symmetric finite differences along the location-shift path, with common random numbers used for the $+\varepsilon$ and $-\varepsilon$ perturbations to reduce simulation noise.
+The target $\Theta$ is approximated by a separate large Monte Carlo run using symmetric finite differences along the location-shift path.
 We report empirical bias, root mean squared error (RMSE), and coverage of nominal $95\%$ Wald confidence intervals.

-\paragraph{Results.} Table~\ref{tab:MPE_results} and Figure~\ref{fig:MPE_RMSE} show a clear and stable pattern across designs.
+Table~\ref{tab:MPE_results} and Figure~\ref{fig:MPE_RMSE} show a clear and stable pattern across configurations.
 The direct estimator exhibits substantial bias and severe undercoverage, and both worsen as the horizon grows.
-SRW, on the other hand, suffers from high variance.
+SRW, by contrast, suffers from high variance.
 ASRW delivers the smallest RMSE among the feasible estimators and closely tracks ASRW (oracle score).
-The gains are most pronounced for larger $T$, where purely regression-based and purely weight-based methods are most fragile.
+The gains are most pronounced for larger $T$\ , where purely regression-based and weight-based methods are most fragile.